-As with any other Polytheist tradition, a Gaulish Polytheist one needs holidays.
+As with any other custom, a Gaulish custom one needs holidays.
 Those special times of year where we come together to observe specific Dêuoi for specific reasons.
 As well as attuning ourselves to the cycle of the seasons, and what that means for us.
-In this case, different Gaulish Polytheists have different answers.
+In this case, different folks have different answers.

 In a previous article, I talked about the Sequanni Calendar.
 The IVOS clusters on the calendar are thought to denote holidays.
 That being the case, it gives us an idea of where to put at least some holidays.
 Therefore, it’s fitting to use those clusters to put forth a kind of list of holidays.
 Along with that, using their placements in the year, we’ll try to use that as a guide to figure out both what to call these holidays, and what they may be about.
 In this way, even if we don’t know the original traditions, we can be inspired to develop some of our own.